xnerhu/youtube-downloader/README.md

-# spocli
+# spotify-downloader

-Download your playlist from Spotify and import music from files to your playlist
+Download your playlists from Spotify or import your local music.